-Visually demanding situations should be avoided during the initial wearing period.
-A patient may at first experience some mild blurred vision, dizziness, headaches, and a feeling of slight imbalance.
+2. Use a Low ADD in dominant eye and High ADD in non-dominant eye and a feeling of slight imbalance.
 You should explain the adaptational symptoms to the patient.
 These symptoms may last for a brief minute or for several weeks.
-The longer these symptoms persist, the poorer the prognosis for successful adaptation.